 St John’s Lutheran School also operates a Kindergarten on-site.
 The Kindergarten provides the opportunity for those who would also like an easy transition from Kinder to Primary School to attend St John’s Lutheran School.
-We currently offer 16 hours per week, with children attending over 2 days for 2019, in our 4 Year old program.
+We currently offer 600 hours per year, with children attending over 2 days for 2019, in our 4 Year old program.
 Our 3 Year old program in 2019 will offer one 3 hour session per week.

 - Respect, accept, value and support each child and family we care for at the Service